 For a senior to enter the lower level of care in an assisted living facility, they must be quite healthy.

 They can walk or use a wheelchair or another assistive device.
 They can speak, their memories are clear, and they can do many things for themselves, just not everything.
 For example, maybe they can’t shower by themselves or tie their own shoes anymore.

-For these seniors, a nurse or medical professional would be available to assist them, on an as needed basis.
-This medical professional would also administer medications and do basic tests like blood sugar monitoring.
+For these seniors, a nurse or staff members would be available to assist them, on an as needed basis.
+Medical professionals would also be on hand to administer medications and do basic tests like blood sugar monitoring.

 High Assisted Living Care

 Seniors that need high-level care at an assisted living facility have greater general care needs and require more supportive services.

 They may struggle to walk or get around.
 They can do even fewer daily activities on their own, such as going to the bathroom, showering, or dressing.

 While the early signs of Alzheimer’s or dementia may have begun to manifest, these seniors do not yet qualify for memory care.

 A senior who needs high level assisted living care may be more likely to slip and fall, they might have chronic pain, or they could otherwise need more frequent monitoring.